qualpay/GravityFormsQualpay/readme.txt

 == Screenshots ==
 1. Qualpay's Embedded Fields
 2. Configuration
-3. Qualpay Manager Security Keys
+3. Qualpay Manager Feed Settings

 == Changelog ==
 1.0 Initial Release
-1.1 Masked Security Key,  fixed bugs related to sandbox and production migration workflow 1.2 Fixed bug for Customer id and developer id for api call
+1.1 Masked Security Key,  fixed bugs related to sandbox and production migration workflow 1.2 Fixed bug for Customer id and developer id for api call 1.3 Added ACH support for embedded fields and Support for gravity forms 2.5.
+Added a feature for subscription when setup fee canceled,Not adding a subscription.